daudix/daudix.one/content/blog/_index.md

 # Progressive Enhancement

-Hi!
-Welcome to my blog! <sup>[Why such a stupid name?](@/blog/2024-10-25-blog-name/index.md)</sup>
+Hello and welcome to my blog! <sup>[Why such a stupid name?](@/blog/2024-10-25-blog-name/index.md)</sup>

-Here I write about my projects, updates on them, life, things that bother me, and pretty much anything else that spins around in my head and gets to be written down and is not too cringey, in which case I write it in my [journal](https://daudix.neocities.org/journal/).
+Here I write about my projects, updates on them, life, things that bother me, and pretty much anything else that spins around in my head and gets to be written down and is not *too* cringy (optional).

-So, grab a cup of your favorite beverage and enjoy the read! <small>(or don't, my writing is rather boring)</small>
+So, grab a cup of your favorite beverage, take a seat, and enjoy the read! <small>(or don't, my writing is rather boring)</small>